furquan-lp/arduino-enviro101/README.md

 If you'd like to use the code please grab a [release](https://github.com/furquan-lp/arduino-enviro101/releases) file from here which contains only the sketch.
 You would need the following libraries to make the code fully work:
 * [Adafruit Unified Sensor library](https://github.com/adafruit/Adafruit_Sensor).
 Everything else should work as expected.
 * The [DHT Sensor Library](https://github.com/adafruit/DHT-sensor-library) from Adafruit
-* [MQSensorslib](https://github.com/miguel5612/MQSensorsLib) by Miguel A. Califa U. et al.

-The code itself is mostly plain C and quite lightweight (excluding the libraries of course) written rather haphazardly but should be legible otherwise.
+The code itself is mostly plain C and quite lightweight and should be quite legible.

 ## Features:
 * Accurately calculates and displays the humidity and temperature using the _DHT22_ sensor